Build your websites in Swift!

 Before you get going please read the readme page to get familiar with some basic terminology and the general design of Swiftfire.

-The Swiftfire project is split into smaller projects.
+The Swiftfire project is split into smaller projects, most of which are usable on their own:

 - BRUtils: Mostly type extensions used throughout the project.